 Authenticity has been the cry of every generation in some form or fashion.
 The difference with Gen Z is that they demand authenticity in a new frontier - the Internet.
 This is seen no more clearly than in the features and characteristics that this generation absolutely wants on social and dating websites.
-40% of Gen Z say they want guaranteed authentication for every person they interact with online so they can trust a person is truly who he or she says.
+41% of Gen Z says they want guaranteed authentication for every person they interact with online so they can trust that a person is truly who he or she says.
 This type of authenticity was the first expectation for social and dating websites from each of the four generations, but much stronger for Gen Z, illustrating a key theme in how they think about digital interactions.

-It isn't just about social or dating interactions where Gen Z desires authenticity.
+It isn't just in social or dating interactions where Gen Z desires authenticity.
 They expect it from retailers as well.
 In fact, the national study found that guaranteed authenticity is the top feature that Gen Z absolutely wants from a retail or shopping website.
-Nearly half (46%) of Gen Z wants a retailer to guarantee that reviews are from real people who bought the item and were not incentivised to write reviews.
-Boomers, Gen X, and Millennials feel much less concerned about the authenticity of reviews.
-On average, only 28% of these older generations say this guarantee is something they absolutely want from a retailer.
+39% of Gen Z wants a retailer to guarantee that reviews are from real people who bought the item and were not incentivised to write reviews.
+Boomers, Gen X, and Millennials feel much less concerned about the authenticity of reviews but more concerned about payment options.
+On average, 67% of these older generations say they want seamless and secure payment options.

-But, unlike prior generations, in exchange for the authenticity they crave, Gen Z is willing to share information about themselves and they don't mind digital ads as long as they are authentic and personalized to them.
-Because of this need for authenticity, the old rules of marketing to younger generations no longer apply, in including the use of celebrities to sell products.
-Only 8% of Gen Z said celebrity endorsements would appeal to them in brand advertising.
+But, unlike prior generations, in exchange for the authenticity they crave, Gen Z is willing to share information about themselves and they don't mind digital ads as long as they are authentic and personalised to them.
+Because of this need for authenticity, the old rules of marketing to younger generations no longer apply, including the use of celebrities to sell products.
+Only 9% of Gen Z said celebrity endorsements would appeal to them in brand advertising.